 (4) Where land is disposed of under the provisions of this section it ceases to be reserved and the purchaser shall be granted such title to the land under this Act as is approved by the Minister, and the title so granted is subject in all respects to the provisions of this Act and the regulations for the time being in force.

-[Section 78B inserted by No. 66 of 1954 s.
+[Section 78B inserted: No. 66 of 1954 s.
 19.]

 78C.
 Power to include conditions in permit, license or lease to protect native fauna and flora